RF555/iBasketCal/README.md

 The scraper:
 1. Loads the widget page to capture the API authorization token
 2. Uses the token to directly call the NBN23 API
-3. Fetches all seasons, competitions, and calendars
+3. Fetches all seasons, competitions, and calendars (4 seasons of historical data)
+4. Stores data in SQLite database with indexed queries
-4. Takes approximately 2 minutes to complete
+5. Takes approximately 7-8 minutes to complete full scrape
-5. Captures 23,000+ matches across 283 competition groups
+6. Captures 108,000+ matches across 1,500+ competition groups

 ### Background Scheduler